liranh85/genetic-algorithm-library/README.md

 ```

 ### Stats
-The stats is an object passed to the `notification` and `isFinished` settings functions.
+The stats is an object passed to the `notification`, `isFinished` and `onFinished` settings functions.
 It contains the following data:
 - `population`: [Array] the entities in the current generation
 - `generation`: [Number] generation number, 0-based
 - `mean`: [Number] mean fitness